Women in the Arab world: Women in Pre-islamic Arabia before 610 CE

 In pre-Islamic Arabia, women's status varied widely according to laws and cultural norms of the tribes to which they belong.
 In the prosperous southern region of the Arabian Peninsula, for example, the religious edicts of Christianity and Judaism held sway among the Sabians and Himyarites.
-In other places such as the city of Makkah (Mecca) -- where the prophet of Islam, Muhammad, was born—a tribal set of rights was held on place.
+In other places such as the city of Makkah - where the prophet of Islam, Muhammad, was born - a tribal set of rights was held on place.
 This was also true amongst the Bedouin (desert dwellers), and this code varied from tribe to tribe.
 Thus there was no single definition of the roles played, and rights held, by women prior to the advent of Islam.